djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 ### What is being calculated?

-Kriging calculates the weights that make the prediction satisfy the mean-model constraint while minimizing the variance of the prediction error.
+Kriging calculates weights that satisfy the mean-model constraints while minimizing the variance of the prediction error.

 The prediction error is